Theodore John Conrad: Theft and flight

 Prior to the theft, Conrad had been obsessed with the 1968 film The Thomas Crown Affair, starring Steve McQueen as a millionaire bank robber.
 Conrad "saw it more than a half dozen times" and "bragged to his friends about how easy it would be to take money from the bank and even told them he planned to do so".
 In 1969, Conrad confessed to his role in the theft in a letter to his girlfriend and expressed regret for the crime.

 Conrad first went to Washington D.C. after the theft before moving to Los Angeles and, in 1970, settling in Massachusetts.
 After moving to the state, Conrad assumed the name "Thomas Randele".
 He married in 1982 and the couple had a daughter.
 He worked as a golf pro at the Pembroke Country Club, rising to manager, and worked for luxury automotive dealerships for 40 years.
-It was only after he had died, that police found out he was the robber.

-He was well-liked by local police and led a law-abiding life.
+It was only after he had died that police found out he was the thief.
+He was well-liked by local police and led a law-abiding life in disguise.
 This, and the lack of fingerprints, hampered the hunt for him.

 Investigation and postmortem discovery

 While Conrad raised his family in Massachusetts, law enforcement was hunting unsuccessfully for him.
 Agents from all FBI field offices joined in the search, compiling notes and documentation that filled 20 binders.
 The search for Conrad spanned 52 years, as investigators followed leads that took them to Washington D.C., Inglewood, California, West Texas, Oregon, and Honolulu.
-The case was featured on the true crime television programs America’s Most Wanted and Unsolved Mysteries.
+The case was featured on the true crime television programs America's Most Wanted.

 The hunt for Conrad went on for so long that one of the deputy U.S. marshals involved in the original investigation, John K. Elliott, was succeeded on the case by his son Peter J. Elliott, who became U.S. Marshal of the Northern District of Ohio in 2003.
 John Elliott retired in 1990 and never stopped hunting for Conrad.
 He died in March 2020.

 The case remained cold until November 2021, when Peter Elliott determined that Conrad had been living as Randele in Lynnfield, Massachusetts, 16 mi north of Boston.
 Conrad had died of lung cancer on May 18, 2021, telling his daughter his real identity after his first chemotherapy session in March 2021.
 Elliott was tipped off to Conrad's whereabouts by an obituary for Randele, which listed his birth date as July 10, 1947, exactly two years earlier than his real birth date of July 10, 1949.
 His parents' first names in the obituary, Edward and Ruthabeth, and college, New England College, were the same as Conrad's, and his mother's maiden name of Krueger was the same as well.
 Conrad's signature, obtained by investigators from a college application, was also highly similar to Randele's.
-His family will not be charged for not alerting authorities to his confession.
+His family were not charged for not alerting authorities to his confession.
 Elliott has not disclosed how he learned of the obituary.